FS75/ICT2103-mikeoxlong/dataset/noSQL_setup/MongoDBCompass setup/readme.txt

 1. bus_directory -> import bus_directory.json from noSQLDB folder
 2. locations -> import locations.json from noSQLDB folder

+Add indexes to speed up search when selecting certain field Open MONGOSH in MongoDBCompass and insert the following:

+To use MongoSH, please enter
+use ICT2103 -> this will switch the database used

+db.bus_directory.createIndex( { ServiceNo:1 } )
+db.bus_directory.createIndex( { "Route.BusStopCode":1 } )
+db.locations.createIndex( { BusStopCode:1 } )
+db.locations.createIndex( { Description:1 } )

 Set up is all done can proceed to perform queries